joelek/bonsai/readme.md

 The use of `querySelectorAll()` is not ideal as it simply selects all elements matching the given selector.
 If the class name is updated in the fragment without it also being updated in the code, behaviour stops working.
 If new fragments using identical class names are introduced, those fragments will gain unintended behaviour.
 Preventing this becomes the, often manual, responsibility of the programmer.

 In addition to this, programatically generated HTML fragments can suffer from severe security-related issues.
-Consider for instance the fragment below where text node has been maliciously replaced by a `script` element.
+Consider for instance the fragment below where the text node has been maliciously replaced by a `script` element.
 The elment was inserted by tricking the generator into encoding the string `<script>console.log("Not cool!")</script>` directly into the fragment without any input sanitization.

 ```html
 <ul class="my-list" onclick="onclick">